Wealden Hall Houses

 Many heavily modified Wealden hall houses are now being renovated and reverted back nearer their original form.

-National Trust for the sum of £10.
+at Alfriston was the first property to be bought by the National Trust for the sum of £10.
 A carving of an acorn within the central hall is said to be the originals of the National Trust logo.
 It has been restored, though not to its original form, still retaining a brick and tiled extension to the rear, and a brick chimney and tile hanging to one side.

 Romden Hall House was destroyed in the great storm of 1987, and later its timbers were used to be faithfully rebuilt at a new site in Smarden.
-See a record by the Canterbury Archaeological Trust

 Eating and drinking establishments